matthubb17/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
   - May was the most successful month to launch a Kickstarter campaign within the theater category.
-  - December saw the fewest successful campaigns.
+  - December saw the fewest successful campaigns within the theater category.

 - What can you conclude about the Outcomes based on Goals?